codersgarden/php-lexoffice-api/docs/api-reference/LexofficeArticlesManager.md

-# LexofficeArticles Class Documentation
+# LexofficeArticlesManager Class Documentation

-The `LexofficeArticles` class provides seamless integration with the LexOffice API for managing articles.
+The `LexofficeArticlesManager` class provides seamless integration with the LexOffice API for managing articles.
 This class supports operations such as creating, retrieving, updating, and deleting articles, as well as retrieving filtered lists of articles.

 ## Table of Contents
 1. [Creating an Article](#creating-an-article)